ebaymademepoor/django_milestone_project_myTeam/README.md

 Each of the other group members are listed below with an icon that reflects their current availability dependant on their input.

-2)  Available match data (postmatch) - Once the date and time of the match has past, the edit match, email reminders and team generation buttons will be removed and as long as the match wasn't listed as cancelled, they will be replaced with a rate performances button which will take the user to the rate performance page.
+2)  Available match data (post-match) - Once the date and time of the match has past, the edit match, email reminders and team generation buttons will be removed and as long as the match wasn't listed as cancelled, they will be replaced with a rate performances button which will take the user to the rate performance page.